OpenST/mosaic-contracts/SOLIDITY_STYLE_GUIDE.md

  *
  * @param _blockHeight Block height to return storage root.
  *
- * @returns bytes32(0) if a storage root for specified block height was not
+ * @return bytes32(0) if a storage root for specified block height was not
  *          verified otherwise saved storage root.
  */
 function getStorageRoot(uint256 _blockHeight)